joaoamilcarosf/object-integration-dx/README.md

 3) Import records provided on /data/sample-data-plan.json file.
 4) Open developer console.
 5) Choose a future time (CRON time-based) to run the test job.
-6) Open execute anonymous window, and run the code bellow:
+6) Open execute anonymous window, and create an Apex scheduler by running the code bellow:
 ```
 osf_AccountIntegrationSchedule schedule = new osf_AccountIntegrationSchedule();
 String cron = '0 59 10 * * ?';